mpilosov/home/content/about.md

 My goal is to cultivate a network of people who are working together to solve interesting and important problems.

-## I write code for people, not machines.
+## write code for people, not machines

 Developing new software tools or dealing with challenging data can be major barriers to experts in any field; making something that enables reproduciblity, efficiency, and innovation requires different skillsets.
 Using my technical expertise, I build bridges over those barriers, enabling others to do their very best work.